China voices opposition to India's reported plans to hold G20 meeting in J&K | Law-Order

 - China

-China on Thursday voiced its opposition to India's reported plans to hold the next year's meeting of G-20 leaders in Jammu and Kashmir, echoing close ally Pakistan's objection, and underlined that relevant sides should avoid ''politicizing'' the issue.
+China on Thursday voiced its opposition to India's reported plans to hold the next year's meeting of G-20 leaders in Jammu and Kashmir, echoing close ally Pakistan's objection, and underlined that relevant sides should avoid ''unilateral moves'' that may ''complicate'' the situation.

-''We have noted relevant information,'' Chinese Foreign Ministry spokesperson Zhao Lijian told a media briefing here on Thursday while replying to a question from the official media.
+''We have noted this latest development,'' Chinese Foreign Ministry spokesperson Zhao Lijian told a media briefing here on Thursday while replying to a question from the official media.

-''China's position on Kashmir is consistent and clear cut.
-It is a legacy issue between India and Pakistan.
-It should be properly resolved by the relevant UN resolutions and bilateral agreements,'' Zhao said.
+''China's position on the Kashmir issue is consistent and clear-cut.
+The Kashmir issue, a dispute left from the past, should be peacefully and properly addressed in accordance with the UN Charter, Security Council resolutions and bilateral agreement,'' Zhao said.

-He said the ''relevant parties should avoid complicating the situation with the unilateral move.
-We need to address the disputes through dialogue and consultation and jointly uphold peace and stability.''
-Stating that G-20 is a premier forum for international economic cooperation, Zhao said ''we call on relevant sides to focus on economic recovery and avoid politicizing the relevant issue to make a positive contribution to improving the global economic governance''.
+He said the ''parties concerned need to avoid unilateral moves that may complicate the situation.
+Efforts should be made to settle the dispute through dialogue and consultation so as to maintain regional peace and stability.''
+Stating that the G20 is a premier forum for international economic and financial cooperation, Zhao said, ''we call on all major economies to focus on steady recovery of the world economy, avoid politicising relevant cooperation and make positive contributions to improving global economic governance.''
+Asked whether China, a member of G20, would attend the meeting to be held in 2023, he said, ''We will look at whether China will attend the meeting.''
+To another question that China is building the China-Pakistan Economic Corridor in the disputed region in Pakistan-occupied Kashmir (PoK) and India’s objections over it, Zhao said the ''two matters are completely different in nature.
+China has undertaken some projects in Pakistan to help it grow its economy and improve people’s livelihood.'' ''These projects are in Pakistan-occupied areas of Kashmir,'' Zhao said, perhaps a rare occasion when China has described PoK in this way.

-Asked whether China, a member of G-20, would attend the meeting, he said, ''whether we attend the meeting, we will look into that.''
-To another question that China is building the China-Pakistan Economic Corridor in the disputed region in Pakistan Occupied Kashmir (PoK) and India's objections over it, Zhao said "the two matters are completely different.
-China has undertaken projects to help Pakistan to grow its economy and improve livelihoods.'' ''Some of those projects are in the Kashmir part that is under the control of Pakistan.
-Relevant Chinese companies who run the projects do so to help the local people to develop the economy and improve their livelihoods,'' he said.
+''Relevant Chinese companies conduct the relevant projects with the purpose of helping Pakistan to develop its economy and improve people’s livelihood,'' he said.

 Jammu and Kashmir will be hosting the 2023 meetings of G-20, an influential grouping that brings together the world's major economies, with the union territory administration last Thursday setting up a five-member high-level committee for overall coordination.